subirvarma/GeneralCognitics/_posts/Kant and LLMs v1.md

 The brain is a much more complex system than ANNs, given that each neuron can have 1000s of dendrites connecting it to other neurons, and it is not fully understood how it is able to perform the encoding and decoding operations.
 We do have some idea of how the brain does encoding, and this was discovered in the 1960s in a series of famous experiments carried by by David Hubel and Torsten Wiesel.
 In fact the ANN called Convolutional Neural Network was subsequently designed to mimic what we had learnt about the brain from these experiments.
 The generation process in the brain is much more complex than simply inverting a Latent Vector, and involves inputs from a large number of brain regions.
 The neurons in our brains do a much better job of modeling the external world, given that we are able to learn from just a few examples if new objects come into our field of vision, whereas much more data is required for training an ANN.
 It is quite likely that the ability to this is one of the *a priori* capabilities that has been built in our brains over 100s of millions of years of biological evolution.

-## ANN Models for Language
+## Language within the Kantian Framework

 So now we finally come to the topic that was advertised in the title of the essay, namely human language.
-Just like visual perception, mathematics, science and ANNs, language is a creation of the brain.
+Just like visual perception, mathematics, science and ANNs, language is a creation of the human mind.
 It is a very old creation, it is estimated that human language arose about 50,000 years ago, and it also co-incided with a leap in human cognition that also happened around the same time.
 Scientists and philosophers did not turn their attention towards language until the 20th century, and the name that stnds out the most is that Ludwig Wittgenstein.
 He came up with a theory of language in his work *Tractatus Logico-Philosophicus* which was published in 1918.

 ![](https://subirvarma.github.io/GeneralCognitics/images/Kant20.png)